 What we teach at a given point in time and how we teach something depends on many factors.
 Not the least of which is our instructional learning objective.

 Effective teaching of reading and writing requires us to know what the individual student brings to the table.
 It also requires us to understand the WHY we do what we do.

 When we understand the who (the individual student) and understand the why, we know what to do when.”

 Dr. Jan Wasowicz has 35+ years of experience as a language, literacy and learning specialist working with students who have language-based reading, writing, and spelling disorders in a variety of educational settings, including public schools, Head Start programs, and private practice.

 Dr. Wasowicz has taught numerous university-level courses and is frequently invited to speak about best practices in literacy assessment and instruction at professional conferences.

 She is the inventor of the Earobics® software, author of SPELL-Links to Reading & Writing, and lead moderator of the SPELLTalk professional listserv — the FREE professional discussion group dedicated to improving literacy through discussion of research and evidence-based best practices.

-Dr. Wasowicz is an ASHA-certified, IL-licensed, and FL-licensed speech-language pathologist, and she holds a professional educator license with multiple endorsements from the State Teacher Certification Board of Illinois.
-She is also the founder and CEO of Learning By Design, Inc. www.learningbydesign.com.
+Dr. Wasowicz is an ASHA-certified, IL-licensed, and FL-licensed speech-language pathologist and ASHA Board Certified Specialist in Child Language.
+She holds a professional educator license with multiple endorsements from the State Teacher Certification Board of Illinois.
+She is also the founder and CEO of Learning By Design, Inc. www.learningbydesign.com